Pregnancy tests using animals: Development of applications

-The frog test had been a highly dependent pregnancy testing method since the 1930s until the immunological test was presented in the 1960s.
+The frog test had been a highly dependable pregnancy testing method since the 1930s until the immunological test was presented in the 1960s.
 Pharmacists would inject the female's early urine sample into the frogs and confirm their pregnancy with the spawning of eggs within 18 hours.
 However, there was a critical prerequisite for accurately performing the test.
 Women should wait for a few more days after the mark of their late menstruation.
 As the test was incredibly helpful and considerably time-effective, many countries started to import Xenopus laevis, which contributed to the spread of this species across Europe, Australia, Asia, North America, and almost everywhere around the globe.
+The African clawed frog is nearly unaffected by exposure to the Amphibian Chytrid Fungus, which has been linked to dramatic population declines of amphibian species all around the globe.
+Since the global spread of the fungus coincides with the period of increased trade of the African clawed frog, it has been suggested that the frog may have been the vector of the initial global spread of the fungus.

 Today, Hogben's test has become obsolete, however, it has made Xenopus frogs an important model and organism in the scientific community, and the Xenopus species are used to study a wide variety of diseases.
 Even the tadpoles of the Xenopus species have been incorporated as an organism used in the study of developmental biology, such as in frog-based diagnostic tools of polycystic kidney disease.